Or, download the standard PDF template.

 If you do modelling as a freelancer, it means you will not only act as your agent and also search for jobs; you also have to deal with the paperwork and financial transactions.
 For modelling firms, it is not uncommon to see them use vouchers in receiving payments on behalf of their clients, but as a freelancer, you may need a modelling invoice.

 Given the number of projects you are involved in the level of your involvement, a modelling invoice template is advisable in getting payments from clients.
 If you have to create a template yourself, be sure to include relevant information about your service and make it professional.
-And if you choose to get an ideal template online, ensure it is a modelling invoice template and not for product modelling or some other freelancing invoice.
+And if you choose to get an ideal template online, ensure it is a modelling invoice template and not for product modelling or some other freelance invoice template.

 Your invoice must not necessarily be snazzy; its primary purpose is to provide relevant billing information for clients such as hours worked and charges per hour or total amount due.